OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/AndySmith_ExcessiveAgency.md

 **How to Prevent:**

-1. Prevention Step 1: Reduce the permissions granted to the LMM to the minimum necessary to limit the scope of undesireable actions.
+1. Prevention Step 1: Reduce the permissions granted to the LLM to the minimum necessary to limit the scope of undesireable actions.
 2. Prevention Step 2: Implement rate-limiting to reduce the number of undesireable actions.
 3. Prevention Step 3: Utilise human-in-the-loop control to requre a human to approve all actions before they are taken.